winitzki/sofp/README.md

 Contents in brief:

-- How to derive the laws for flatMap from our intuitions about functor block computations
+- How to derive the laws for `flatMap` from our intuitions about functor block computations
-- Deriving the laws for flatten from the laws for flatMap
+- Deriving the laws for `flatten` from the laws for `flatMap`
-- Why flatten is equivalent to flatMap, and what it means to be "equivalent"
+- Why `flatten` is equivalent to `flatMap`, and what it means to be "equivalent" here
-- Why flatten has one law fewer than flatMap
+- Why `flatten` has one law fewer than `flatMap`
 - How parametricity assures naturality laws
 - Worked examples showing how to verify the associativity law for all standard monads
-- Examples of incorrect implementation of flatten that violates the associativity law
+- Examples of incorrect implementation of `flatten` that violates the associativity law
 - Motivation for full monads and laws for the `pure` method
 - Deriving the laws for `pure` in terms of `flatten`
 - Reformulating the monad laws in terms of Kleisli functions